Reasons to use genuine HAKI

 Other things that may be useful to know are that:

-- Unlike HAKI, the pirates have a very limited range of products and offer no accessories whatsoever.
+- Copy has a very limited range of products and offer no accessories whatsoever.

-- The pirate copies are not produced in Sweden or Hungary.
+- Copy is not produced in Sweden or Hungary.

-- Unlike HAKI’s, the welders of the pirate copies are not certified in accordance with EN ISO 3834-3.
+- The welders of copy are not certified in accordance with EN ISO 3834-3.

-- Unlike HAKI components, the pirate copies are not tested by SP Technical Research Institute of Sweden.
+- Copy is not tested by SP Technical Research Institute of Sweden.

-- Unlike HAKI components, the pirate copies are not quality-certified in accordance with ISO 9001.
+- Copy is not quality-certified in accordance with ISO 9001.

-- Unlike HAKI, makers of pirate copies provide no support, training, qualified advice, material specifications and drawings.
+- Manufacturers of copy do not provide support, training, qualified advice, material specifications and drawings.

-- Unlike HAKI components, the pirate copies have neither type examination certificates nor erection instructions.
+- Copy has neither type examination certificates nor erection instructions.